awsdocs/aws-cloudhsm-user-guide/doc_source/KnownIssues.md

 + **Workaround: **We recommend that your application check the usage field values in addition to the error code\.
 + **Resolution status: **We are implementing fixes to return the proper error message when an incorrect private key template is used\.
 The updated PKCS \#11 library will be announced on the version history page\.

-**Issue: **You could not hash more than 16 KB of data\.
-For larger buffers, only the first 16 KB will be hashed and returned\.
+**Issue: **You could not hash more than 16KB of data\.
+For larger buffers, only the first 16KB will be hashed and returned\.
 The excess data would have been silently ignored\.
 + **Resolution status: **Data less than 16KB in size continues to be sent to the HSM for hashing\.
 We have added capability to hash locally, in software, data between 16KB and 64KB in size\.
 The client and the SDKs will explicitly fail if the data buffer is larger than 64KB\.
 + **Action required: **You must update your client and SDK\(s\) to version 1\.1\.1 or higher to benefit from the fix\.